Blockbuster star returns: All Blacks team named for first Springboks test

 For their first test in South Africa since 2018, the All Blacks have named a few surprises in the team for the clash on Sunday morning (NZ time).

-Scott Barrett joins Samuel Whitelock in the locking department as Brodie Retallick is unavailable through injury, while Tupou Vaa'i will look to make his impact late if called upon.
+Scott Barrett joins Sam Whitelock in the locking department with Brodie Retallick unavailable due to injury, while Tupou Vaa'i will look to make his impact late if called upon.

 The back row is a predictable one, with Akira Ioane, Sam Cane and Ardie Savea retaining their roles, while Aaron Smith and Beauden Barrett hold down the No 9 and 10 jerseys.